-Traditionally, Validation focuses validating something (i.e., an Entity), such as equipment, a computer system, a process, etc. A lot of paper is generated (e.g., VP, IQ, OQ, PQ, RTM).
+Traditionally, validation focuses on validating something, such as a piece of equipment, a computer system, a process, and so on.
+It generates a lot of documentation (e.g., VP, IQ, OQ, PQ, RTM).
 Then the validation package is filed away, typically only pulled during an audit.

 The problem is that the same things are continually recreated.
 Inconsistencies arise, and valuable information is lost in the paper pile.
 However, if you objectify your validation you can reuse elements; this delivers consistency and maximizes efficiency.